 - Where? - Where is the data being held?

 - When? - For how long is the data held?

-If your club has any queries or wishes to ‘walk through’ a data mapping document, then please email Michael Johnson or Linda Branwhite.
-If you have further questions, please email the data protection team.
+If your club has any queries or wishes to ‘walk through’ a data mapping document, please email the data protection team.

 More information about GDPR

 The aim of GDPR is to remove uncertainty and bring consistency and harmonisation in data protection throughout the EU, and to make data protection important and to embed it throughout organisations.